f1rehead/SlideshowSE/readme.md

 ### Why are you forking this plugin?

 Good question!
-There are a couple reasons I, f1rehead, am forking this plugin.
+There are a couple reasons I am forking this plugin.
 First, I maintain a site that has hundreds of slideshows and, to be honest, it's more rewarding for me to update the plugin than it is to find a new one and manually convert all the slideshows to whatever the new one is.
 Secondly, there is a real dearth of good quality, FREE slideshow plugins for Wordpress.
 I'm not saying this one is the best, but it's pretty good and more or less honors Wordpress UI.